 Debugging the System Boot

-A failure of a driver of software component can lead to an aborted boot.
+A failure of a driver of software component will not lead to an aborted boot.
+This is controlled via

-The right approach to debug the boot sequence is to connect the system console and power-cycle the board.
+The boot sequence can be debugged by connecting the system console and power-cycling the board.
 The resulting boot log has detailed information about the boot sequence and should contain hints why the boot aborted.

 Common boot failure causes